NBA DFS picks, Opening Night lineup advice from daily Fantasy pro who's won over $2 million

 New users can see the latest FanDuel promo code to get $300 in bonus bets at FanDuel if your $5 bet wins:

-Another part of McClure's optimal NBA DFS strategy includes rostering Thunder center Isaiah Hartenstein ($5,400 on DraftKings and $5,800 on FanDuel).
+Another part of McClure's optimal NBA DFS strategy includes rostering Thunder center Isaiah Hartenstein ($5,400 on DraftKings and $5,800 on FanDuel), who has a points + rebounds + assists combo line of 23.5.
 In his first year in OKC, Hartenstein posted career highs across the board.
 He averaged 11.2 points, 10.7 rebounds, 3.8 assists and 1.1 blocks while knocking down 58.1% of his field goal attempts.
 He has some extra motivation to face Houston on Tuesday as the Rockets were his original team before unceremoniously cutting him after two seasons.

 It certainly shows that revenge is a motivating factor for Hartenstein as he saved some of his best performances for the Rockets last year.
 His 16 ppg versus Houston were his most versus any team (min. two games), and the Rockets' shooting woes allow opposing big men to pile up rebounds.
 Houston was bottom-10 in both field goal percentage and 3-point percentage a year ago, and while Durant will help solve some of that, there should still be plenty of defensive rebounds to grab for Hartenstein on Tuesday.
 See McClure's other NBA DFS picks right here.